Crofton High School (Maryland): History

 Historically, all high school students in Crofton were served by Arundel High School in Gambrills.
-However, in the 1990s, Arundel High School began experiencing extreme overcrowding issues to point where the school held split sessions to alleviate the overcrowding.
+However, in the 1990s, Arundel High School began experiencing extreme overcrowding issues to the point where the school held split sessions to alleviate the overcrowding.
 Eventually, community members started pushing for county officials to build a new high school in Crofton.
 In 1998, instead of building a new high school in Crofton, Anne Arundel County Public Schools officials decided to split Crofton Middle School students between two high schools in the county.
 The plan redistricted students zoned to Crofton Meadows and Crofton Woods Elementary Schools from Arundel High School to South River High School in Edgewater beginning in the fall of 1998.
 Crofton residents were told by school district officials that the redistricting of students from Arundel to South River was only a temporary measure until a high school in Crofton would be built in the near future.
 However, the "temporary" solution became permanent as Crofton Middle School graduates were continuously split between Arundel and South River High Schools for 17 years with no plans of a new Crofton High School.
 During those 17 years, Crofton residents (as well as residents of nearby towns such as Odenton and other areas in Anne Arundel County) were advocating for a new high school to be built, but many of the attempts were met with no success.
 The most recent was an activist group called "Build Crofton High School", formed in 2012 by Crofton residents.

-In 2015, AACPS hired MGT of America, a Tampa based consultant, to do a professional study on their facilities.
+In 2015, AACPS hired MGT of America, a Tampa-based consultant, to do a professional study on their facilities.
 The consultants strongly suggested building a new high school in Crofton.
 As a result, Anne Arundel County Public Schools later adopted a plan to build a new high school in Crofton.
 It was decided that the new high school would be built on a portion of the land that belongs to Crofton Park, behind Crofton Middle School.
 Construction for the new school building began in November 2017.

 Attendance boundaries for the school were finalized in April 2019.
 On August 26, 2019, a community meeting was held at Crofton Middle School with attendance by parents, students, and area residents; the meeting included a ballot on an unofficial name for the new high school, in which voters favored the name "Crofton High School" with 323 out of 402 votes.
 The name "Crofton High School" was officially approved by the county's Board of Education on September 11, 2019.